IArchi/py-photobooth-simple/readme.md

 **USB dongle must be formated to FAT-32.**

 ## TODO
- - Remove all texts to rely only on icons ?
+ - Use blurry background for capture confirm
- - Use gif icons
+ - Improve all assets